codex-team/capella/README.md

 ### Request

-Per one request you can upload one file or link.
+You can upload one file or URL per one request.

-You can upload image file or send link to image from your app by making a request to `https://capella.ifmo.su/upload`.
+You can upload image file or send link to the image from your app by making a request to `https://capella.ifmo.su/upload`.

 | Method | URI      | Data                      |
 |--------|----------|---------------------------|
 | `POST` | `upload` | file in `file` field      |
 | `POST` | `upload` | image url in `link` field |

-You will get a json response from server.
+You will get a JSON response from server.

 ### Response